A short-term bridge loan allows homeowners to use the equity in their existing home to help pay for the home they’re ready to purchase.

 Your Closing Dates Don’t Line Up as Hoped

-Even if you’ve sold your current home, the new-home closing might be scheduled days, weeks, or even months afterward.
+Even if you’ve accepted and offer on your current home, the new-home closing might be weeks or even months away.
 To avoid losing the contract on the new home, you might decide to get interim funding.

 You Need Money for a Down Payment